 Become a volunteer and you could also gain valuable skills and experience.

 Given the geography and diversity of the services we provide, we’ve a wide range of volunteering options available.
-Download our Volunteer With Us Leaflet to find out more.
+Download our volunteer leaflet to find out more.

 Types of volunteering

 Befriending – people with mental health problems can find it hard to get out and mix with people socially but you could help them through one of our befriending roles

 Helping out at a service – you can provide support in addition to those provided by our paid staff using skills such as creative, clerical, gardening, or interpreting.

 We also offer student work placements and opportunities to gain work experience.

 We’re totally committed to your protection and wellbeing while you volunteer with us.
 Our aim is to ensure that your time, skills and commitment are used to the benefit of all, and that you enjoy the time you spend with us.

 Contact your local Richmond Fellowship service to find out what opportunities are currently available.

 We welcome volunteers from all backgrounds.
 You just need to be over the age of 18.